 Gentle Leader/Face Harness – We used one with Sora and while it does prevent pulling, it doesn’t actually teach your dog how to walk nicely on a leash.
 She hated it and would hide when we got it out.

-Retractable Leash – just don’t.ever.use.a.retractable.leash.ever.ever.ever.
-They are dangerous, do not enable management of your dog, and confuse your dog due to the different lengths.
+Retractable Leash – Very few dog owners know how to properly use a retractable leash.
+They can be dangerous, do not enable management of your dog, and confuse your dog due to the different lengths.

 Clickers can work really well to mark behaviors.
 Just like using the word “yes,” they give your dog a signal that they did what you want.
 They’re cheap and you can get them at any pet store.